 A sustainable health system

 We are working to ensure the health system, health workforce and our community partners are prepared for a sustainable response to COVID-19.
-This includes focussing on healthcare system capacity and capability.
+This includes focusing on health care system capacity and capability.

 Honouring Te Tiriti O Waitangi obligations and upholding equity principles continue to underpin our COVID response.
 This is to ensure that Māori, Pasifika, and other higher-risk communities or individuals are protected, and that the burden of combatting the virus and its impacts does not fall heavily on certain communities or groupings.